chengluyu/chat-with-browser/README.md

-# Chat with Browser
+# Chat with _Your Own_ Browser

 This is a simple implementation that allows you to use ChatGPT browsing in your local environment.
+The most significant difference between the ChatGPT browsing model and the web version is that it **uses your local browser**.
+Thus, it can avoid the restrictions faced by crawlers.

 ## Showcase